voxpupuli/puppet-extlib/README.md

 ## Overview

 This module provides functions that are out of scope for [stdlib](https://github.com/puppetlabs/puppetlabs-stdlib).
 Some of them are even intrinsically tied to stdlib.

-##Setup
+## Setup

 ```console
  % puppet module install puppet-extlib
 ```

-##Usage
+## Usage

 ### resources_deep_merge

 - *Type*: rvalue

 Returns a [deep-merged](#deep_merge) resource hash (hash of hashes).

-*Examples:*

 ```puppet
     $tcresource_defaults = {